 Shaun Vincent – Shortlisted for the Renaissance Photography Prize

-The Photography team is dedicated to helping you realise your creative individuality, enabling you to produce images that stand out.Sam ValeProgramme Director
+The Photography team will support you in your development as a photographer while inspiring you to produce images that stand out.Sam ValeProgramme Director

 The course provides you with opportunities to develop your work and receive ongoing feedback before you submit your coursework which will count towards your final mark.
 Each module contains a number of feedback sessions (either through critique or tutorial) to give you formative feedback on the work that you produce.
 During this phase, work will not be assessed formally as this is part of developmental process and any grades you receive for them do not count towards your module mark.
 There is a formal or 'summative' assessment at the end of each module.
 Assessment methods include a range of coursework assessments such as essays, portfolios, critical research journals, presentations and your final year major project.
 The grades from formal assessments count towards your module mark.

 The course is designed to prepare you for work within the creative visual industries.
 As a successful student, you will have gained a full range of creative, theoretical, social, technological and administrative skills and resources appropriate for employment within the creative and cultural industries.
 Emphasis is placed on preparation for work - readiness throughout the programme including modules in exhibition curation and professional practice.
 Graduate students may progress to professional employment in photography and the creative industries, further study or more broadly into a variety of settings where innovation, confidence, discipline and flair are important.

 On the Photography course at Canterbury Christ Church University the working relationship between student and tutor is much better than I have experienced in education before.LaurenPhotography student